monikase/AI_Ethics/Fairness_Intervention_Playbook/1_CFT.md

     Intersectional Modeling
     Documentation

-5️⃣ Domain Adaptation & Deployment Check
+5. Domain Adaptation & Deployment Check

-6️⃣ Practical Workflow Summary
+6. Practical Workflow Summary

-7️⃣ Core Principles
+7. Core Principles

+## 3. Scope and Applicability

+The Causal Fairness Toolkit is designed to support fairness analysis in machine learning systems that make decisions about individuals or groups.

+It is particularly useful when:
+- Decisions have significant real-world consequences _(e.g., lending, hiring, healthcare, criminal justice)_
+- Disparities between demographic groups have been observed
+- Teams need to distinguish between legitimate predictive factors and discriminatory mechanisms

+However, the toolkit does not replace:
+- Legal compliance reviews
+- Ethical decision-making processes
+- Domain expertise

+Instead, it provides a structured analytical framework to support responsible decision-making and transparency in AI systems.

 ---
 <br>